ADD CONDITION

 Storage and Handling

 The product is supplied in a container that must be kept tightly closed to maintain its integrity.
-It should be stored at room temperature, away from excessive heat.
-Users are advised not to use the product if the seal is broken, as this may compromise its safety and efficacy.
+It should be stored at room temperature, away from excessive heat, to ensure optimal conditions.
+Additionally, it is important to keep the product out of reach of children.
+Once opened, the product should be discarded to prevent any potential safety issues.

 Additional Clinical Information